ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If case (c) or case (d) applies, the group member can alternatively perform the following actions.

 1. The group member re-joins the group (see {{ssec-join-req-sending}}).
-When doing so, the group member MUST re-join with the same roles it currently has in the group, and MUST request from the Group Manager the authentication credentials of all the current group members.
+When doing so, the group member MUST re-join with the same roles that it currently has in the group, and MUST request from the Group Manager the authentication credentials of all the current group members.
 That is, the 'get_creds' parameter of the Join Request MUST be present and MUST be set to the CBOR Simple Value `null` (0xf6).

-2. When receiving the Join Response (see {{ssec-join-resp-processing}} and {{ssec-join-resp-processing}}), the group member retrieves the set Z of authentication credentials specified in the 'creds' parameter.
+2. When receiving the Join Response (see {{ssec-join-resp-processing}}), the group member retrieves the set Z of authentication credentials specified in the 'creds' parameter.

-   Then, the group member MUST remove every authentication credential which is not in Z from its list of group members' authentication credentials used in the group, and MUST delete each of its Recipient Contexts used in the group that does not include any of the authentication credentials in Z.
+   Then, the group member MUST remove every authentication credential that is not in Z from its list of group members' authentication credentials used in the group, and MUST delete each of its Recipient Contexts used in the group that does not include any of the authentication credentials in Z.

 3. The group member installs the latest keying material with version number V' and derives the corresponding new Security Context.

 ### Retrieve Stale Sender IDs {#sec-retrieve-stale-sids}

 When realizing to have missed one or more group rekeying instances (see {{missed-rekeying}}), a node needs to retrieve from the Group Manager the data required to delete some of its stored group members' authentication credentials and Recipient Contexts (see {{stale-sids-fetch}}).
-These data is provided as an aggregated set of stale Sender IDs, which are used as specified in {{missed-rekeying}}.
+These data are provided as an aggregated set of stale Sender IDs, which are used as specified in {{missed-rekeying}}.

 That is, the node sends a CoAP FETCH request to the endpoint /ace-group/GROUPNAME/stale-sids at the Group Manager defined in {{ssec-resource-stale-sids}} of this document, where GROUPNAME is the name of the OSCORE group.